 And other cities worldwide are starting to take notice.

-Preston is now leading the way nationally, and internationally, in how its local government procures their services, ensuring local businesses don’t miss out in becoming suppliers in local government contracts.
+Preston the Gift for Business is now leading the way nationally, and internationally, in how its local government procures their services, ensuring local businesses don’t miss out in becoming suppliers in local government contracts.

 Preston city council completed some research and discovered small businesses tend to live and work in the area.
 Therefore, money spent with them will stay in the local economy, whereas, contracts by bigger public companies, have profits outsourced.